Openhab-Nodes/website/content/en/developer/architecture.md

 {{< img src="/img/doc/state-storage.svg" >}}

 State in openHAB X is stored in two different types of databases.
-All key-value like state data like Thing States (identified by Thing-IDs), Thing Property States (identified by Thing-Property-IDs), IAM Refresh Tokens etc are stored in a Redis Database.
 Time-Series data is stored in InfluxDB.
-The supervisior passes both database connection urls and credentials to the IAM service.
+State data like Thing States (identified by Thing-IDs), Thing Property States (identified by Thing-Property-IDs), IAM Refresh Tokens etc are stored in Redis.

 The Redis database is configured for 3 concurrent connections.
-Redis supports "namespacing"  by numbered "databases".
+Redis supports "namespacing" via numbered "databases".

 * Database 0 is used for IAM.
 * Database 1 for Thing, Thing Property and Rule States.
 * Database 2 for "Runtime-Only Documents" (see [Configuration Storage](#configuration-storage)).

+A key-value database like Redis is exceptionally fast and memory as well as storage efficient for accessing data by key, not so much for querying by other criteria or for paging through all data.
+Thing State data is never queried though and only ever accessed by the Thing unique ID.

 Redis persistence is by default turned off.
-A Redis restart triggers `libAddon` and other consumers to re-publish states.
+A restart of OHX therefore causes all Things to not have a current state.
+A Redis restart triggers `libAddon` and other consumers to re-publish states though.

 Graphs for time-series runtime metrics or Thing States and Thing Property States are provided by InfluxDB 2.
 The integrated database web interface and its configurable dashboards for grouping visualisations is used.

+Database Credentials
+: The supervisior passes both database connection urls and credentials to the IAM service.

 InfluxDB has a user management system.
 This is synchronized with the user account system of OHX by IAM.
 For all existing and new OHX user accounts a matching InfluxDB user is created.